Ready, set, go! Can you separate salt and pepper once they’re mixed together? In this super simple science experiment you can!

 - Plastic Comb

 Step 3 – Take a clean plastic comb and run it through your hair a few times.
 Then position the comb above the salt and pepper and watch what happens.
+Take a moment to write down your observations.

 Most objects do not have a positive or negative charge, they are neutral.
 Some objects, like hair combs, have the ability to become charged.
 At the beginning of the experiment, the comb has a neutral charge.
 When you run the comb through your hair, you give it an electrical charge.
 Running the comb through your hair allows electrons from your hair to move onto the comb.
 This gaining of electrons gives the comb an overall negative charge.